Loading...

 Yes — independent adjudicatory panel or board

-North Carolina regulates HOAs through the North Carolina Planned Community Act — Chapter 47F of the North Carolina General Statutes.
-This comprehensive law governs the creation, governance, and operation of planned communities and homeowners associations across the state.
+Read Guide →North Carolina regulates HOAs through the North Carolina Planned Community Act — Chapter 47F of the North Carolina General Statutes.
+This comprehensive statute applies to all planned communities created in North Carolina on or after January 1, 1999, and many of its provisions…

 No. Under § 47F-3-107.1, before any fine is imposed, your HOA must hold a hearing before the executive board or an independent adjudicatory panel.
 You must receive notice of the charge, an opportunity to be heard and present evidence, and notice of the decision.
 This is a fundamental procedural protection.